 Review of the Panasonic Baby Monitor KX-HN4101W

-The Panasonic baby monitor (KX-HN4101) comes in at about $140, putting it at a very similar price point to the more popular and feature-rich Infant Optics and VAVA options.
-This has introduced some formidable competition to the Panasonic, bumping it off our annual reviews of the best baby monitors.
+The Panasonic baby monitor (KX-HN4101) costs about $140, putting it at a very similar price point to the more popular and feature-rich Infant Optics and VAVA options.
+The Infant Optics and VAVA options have introduced some formidable competition to the Panasonic, bumping it off our annual reviews of the best baby monitors.

 Check out our full review below to learn what we loved about the Panasonic HN4101W baby monitor, and what we think could be improved.